bahrus/deframe/README.md

 Consumers of deframed web components need not reference this library.
 Only web component authors reference it.

 And the extra nice thing:  These web components can be tested by opening them directly in a browser individually!
-I think this kind of workflow will feel quite natural to developers, like me, who find beauty in simplicity.
+I think this kind of workflow will feel quite natural to developers, like me, who find beauty in (recursive) simplicity.
 I recognize that I may be in a minority.
-Take this video, by a clearly smart and competent developer, who feels passionate enough about the framework he was showcasing that he attached the words "awesome" to the title:
+Take this video, by a clearly smart, mainstream and competent developer, who feels passionate enough about the framework he is showcasing that he attaches the words "awesome" to the title:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=JC3jlCrsYYI
 " target="_blank"><img src="http://img.youtube.com/vi/JC3jlCrsYYI/0.jpg"
 alt="Awesome ReactJS 2017 ReactJS 01 with Babel and Webpack" width="480" height="360" border="10" /><br>Awesome ReactJS 2017 ReactJS 01 with Babel and Webpack</a>

 I frequently encounter articles or videos on this framework that begin  or end  with the salute "React (and/or Webpack) is awesome!"
-So this developer has quite a bit of good company.
-If this video appeals to you, I'm sorry, I just don't get it.
+So this developer is in good company.
+If what this video appeals to you, I'm sorry, I just don't get it.
 And I very much doubt the library described below will appeal to you.

 There are those, like me, who like sitting on the nearest chair when we tie our shoes.
 And there are those who prefer to climb to the top of Annuparna to do so.
 I certainly admire, even if I don't comprehend, such individuals.
 That's what makes life so [mysterious and wonderful](http://www.simpleluxeliving.com/tao-te-ching-verse-two-embracing-circle-life/).